Casual Employment Contract

 What is a Casual Employment Contract?

-A Casual Employment Contract is a contract which is used to document your employment arrangement with a casual employee.
+A Casual Employment Contract is a contract used to document your employment arrangement with a casual employee.

-It covers all of the important terms of employment, including start date, position and duties, hours of work and rate of pay.
+It covers all of the essential terms of employment, including start date, position and duties, hours of work, and pay rate.